-Join Sally Norred for an in-depth discussion in this video Using audio and video, part of Webinar Fundamentals.
+Join Sally Norred for an in-depth discussion in this video Using audio and video, part of Learning to Run Webinars.

 - [Voiceover] Let's review some best practices…for setting up your audio and video…for optimal webinar presentation quality.…First let's discuss how we can ensure…that the presenters audio quality…is the best it can be for the webinar.…There are many alternatives for the presenters…connection in audio device.…It can take some testing…to find the best connection strategy in audio device…for the webinar tool selected.…Some webinar tools give you the option…to call into a phone number…or to call in over your computer line.…In general, a phone line is more reliable.…Test both your phone line connection…and your computer line during a rehearsal…to discern the best audio experience for the listener.…

 When deciding on the type of audio device and connection…for your presenter…consider both sound quality and reliability.…Consider having the presenter wear a headset…with a microphone attached.…Often a headset can improve sound quality…and helps screen out noise.…A wired headset is usually more reliable than a wireless…or bluetooth headset.…

 - Comparing webinar software, like Adobe Connect and WebEx Event Center

 - Creating an agenda

 Skill Level Appropriate for all

 PowerPoint 2013 Essential Trainingwith Jess Stratton3h 19m Appropriate for all